OWASP/www-project-developer-guide/draft/11-operation/02-coraza.md

 OWASP Coraza is a golang enterprise-grade Web Application Firewall framework that supports Modsecurity’s seclang language and is 100% compatible with the OWASP Core Ruleset.
-Coaza is an OWASP Production project and is in active development.
+Coraza is an OWASP Production project and is in active development.

 #### What is Coraza?